stnolting/neorv32/README.md

 ## Legal

 This is a hobby project released under the BSD 3-Clause license.
 No copyright infringement intended.
+Other implied/used projects might have different licensing - see their documentation to get more information.

 **BSD 3-Clause License**